zxkmm/zxkmm/README.md

 <td width="50%">

 Hello, I'm zxkmm, AKA sommermorgentraum, AKA zix;
-I do backend, frontend and emdedded development, as well as infosec, radio frequency and a bit EE;
+I do backend and emdedded development, as well as infosec, radio frequency, audio, a bit EE and a bit frontend.
 I write C++, JS, TS, Python *and a bit C*;
 I'm learning FPGA/CPLD;
 I'm not working or in school currently and seeking for post grad school or new job chance.